dschalk/monads-for-functional-javascript/README.md

 ```
 And here are the screenshots of what was logged after calling a sequence of computations that executed properly and then two variations that failed.
 First, the version that succeeded:
 ![success](src/images/success.png)
 Next, the undefined variable ox appears halfway through the sequence of computations.
-What happened and where it happened are immediately apparent in the screenshot.
-Just look for the first appearance of
-MonadMaybe  {id: "Nothing, x: "Nothing"    result.x Nothing
+What happened and where it happened are readily apparent in the screenshot.
+Just scan for the first appearance of MonadMaybe  {id: "Nothing, x: "Nothing"}     result.x Nothing, then look above it.
+Two lines up it says "ox is not defined".
+Here is the screenshot:
 ![undefined](/src/images/ox.png)
 And finally, 0/0 causes mQ1.x == NaN.
 ![NaN](src/images/div0.png)